Sodejaa/WeatherApp/README.md

 ## Features
 - Search for weather information by city name
 - Display current temperature in Celsius
-- Show weather icon representing the current weather conditions
+- Show weather icon and description representing the current weather conditions
 - Provide details such as wind speed and humidity
 - Background image changes based on the weather description